 - 1. Sutron Cell modems support only "micro SIM" size. - 2.
 Care must be exercised while handling the sim card and modem. - 2.1.
 Sim card should be handled using clean hands to avoid any dirt or smudges being left on the SIM card. - 2.2.
 Modem should be handled in a clean environment to prevent any dirt accumulation or ESD damage. - 3.
 To install the SIM card, - 3.1.
 Remove the modem card from carrier board carefully.
-If modem is installed in SatLink 3, remove power to SatLink 3, and carefully pull the cellular board out.
+If modem is installed, remove power, and carefully pull the cellular board out.